 In today’s “get it now” economy, business owners’ biggest challenges hinge on finding new and innovative ways to grow revenues and build profit, so says Inc. Magazine (Johansson, 2016).
 The revenue/profit nut is a tough one to crack when you consider the impact of an increasingly stringent regulatory environment and the upward cost trajectory of employees’ healthcare insurance.
 Simply put, business owners in America are looking for new ways to do business.
-For many, their quest for innovation has led them to consider the concept of a privately-owned insurance company known as a Private Insurance Company.
+For many, their quest for innovation has led them to consider the concept of a private insurance strategy.

-A fully regulated insurance company, a Private Insurance Company is closely held and owned by one or more individuals.
-A Private Insurance Company typically insures its participants for their various personal and professional liabilities.
+A fully regulated insurance structure, Private Insurance typically insures its participants for their various personal and professional liabilities.

-Participating in a Private Insurance Company allows you to secure insurance through the Private Insurance Company, elect to use high deductibles to keep some of the premiums you’d pay someone else, and create surplus funds that are available to fund the business going forward.
-Because Private Insurance Companies are fully subject to standard insurance regulations and reporting requirements, they can be complex entities to create and manage.
+Participating in Private Insurance allows you to secure insurance, elect to use high deductibles to keep some of the premiums you’d pay someone else, and create surplus funds that are available to fund the business going forward.
+Because Private Insurance is fully subject to standard insurance regulations and reporting requirements, they can be complex entities to create and manage.

-Sometimes, the Private Insurance Company provides additional coverage on issues already covered by primary lines of insurance, such as key man, fleet liability or D&O (directors and officers).
-In other cases, Private Insurance Companies offer additional supplemental protection for issues not covered by traditional liability policies, such as loss of a key customer or cybercrime.
+Sometimes, Private Insurance provides additional coverage on issues already covered by primary lines of insurance, such as key man, fleet liability or D&O (directors and officers).
+In other cases, Private Insurance offers additional supplemental protection for issues not covered by traditional liability policies, such as loss of a key customer or cybercrime.

 Captive Alternatives offers more than 50 different insurance policies tailored to meet the specialized needs of business owners.
 That list is limited only by the types of risk that can be identified and insured.